 Secret You Should Know:

 Opening a restaurant is by no means an easy task, and to have one completed in a month is pretty much a miracle.
+The amount of equipment required to open a restaurant is daunting: fridges, freezers, dishwashers, ovens… I could go on and on.
+Using the right company to buy things like commercial dishwashers can help, but regardless this all takes time.
+So to complete it in one month is a feat worthy of high praise.
 Owner James told me of his exploits whilst opening Ardor Bistro with its “Peruvian style soul food in a bistro-style dinning experience.”
 An ongoing process to improve the bistro is ever present and James’ unbridled determination to get things completed is inspiring.
+At the forefront of his mind is having the aim to bring in more customers to his restaurant, as well as maintaining the ones he already has.
+In the vastly popular world of technology, thinking about incorporating something like this micros app may be in his best interest.
+With the help of its Customer Relationship Management tools, focus on the customer is always going to be at heart, and when it comes to running a successful business, this is really important.
 The term “Blood, Sweat and Tears” comes to mind.
 But James himself, in opening Ardor Bistro, has had two nails go through his foot on the same day he was electrocuted twice.
 Yes, twice.
 James jokes about it now – but it is that determination and dedication that shines through in all aspects of the restaurant and a true marvel in a restaurateur.

 Get out to Ardor Bistro to try what I deem approachable chic dining in the Ossington area.
 Make sure to tweet @ArdorBistro & @DoTheDaniel to tell us what you thought about your experience using #DanielsDish & #FASHIONIGHTS!